-Coronavirus cases may be 'tip of the iceberg' outside China: WHO
+Coronavirus cases outside China 'could be spark' for bigger fire, says WHO

 European stocks fell on concerns about the impact of the closure of factories in China, the world’s second-largest economy, on supply chains for companies from Taiwan’s iPhone-maker Foxconn to carmakers Kia Motors and Nissan

 Across mainland China, 3,062 new infections were confirmed on Sunday, bringing the total number to 40,171, according to the National Health Commission (NHC).
-An advance team of international WHO experts was en route to Beijing to investigate the outbreak.
+An advance team of international WHO experts has arrived in China to investigate.

 Wu Fan, vice-dean of Shanghai Fudan University Medical school, said there was hope the spread might soon reach a turning point.